SysKitTeam/docs-spdockit/configuration/configure-spdockit-on-a-workstation.md

 ---
 title: Configure SPDocKit on a Workstation
+description: This article explains how to configure SPDocKit on a workstation.
+author: Tomislav Kunaj
+date: 25/5/2017
 ---

 This article explains how to configure [SPDocKit on a workstation](#internal/blog/spdockit-workstation-license/).
 An SPDocKit workstation instance allows you to manage both SharePoint On-Premise and SharePoint Online permissions, view SPDocKit reports, compare farm settings and track changes without having to connect to a SharePoint server.

-__Requirements__: To view SPDocKit reports directly from your PC workstation, you must have the SPDocKit [workstation or site/team/consultant license](https://www.spdockit.com/orders/) and the user running the application on a workstation needs to have adequate [permissions](#internal/requirements/spdockit-user-permission-requirements/).
+__Requirements__: To view SPDocKit reports directly from your PC workstation, you must have the SPDocKit [workstation or site/team/consultant license](https://www.spdockit.com/orders/) and the user running the application on a workstation needs to have adequate [permissions](#internal/requirements/sharepoint-on-premises-user-permission-requirements/).

 __Please note!__ To use SPDocKit reports on your workstation, you need to have SPDocKit installed on an actual SharePoint server to load the data.
 A workstation installation cannot create new farm snapshots or load information about permissions; it can only explore previously loaded data and manage permissions in real-time using Permissions Explorer.